jc-bao/gym-formation/README.md

 - [ ] Group: divide the group smartly to reduce formation time. (now the group was previously divided, more layers, less distributional)

+- [ ] Location: the esitimation of the position of groups. (now the group was located by inference the center of group by leader's observation)

 ## Extend to more agent use hierarchy policy

 ```python